-Chances are that you have listened to more speeches than you can count.
+Chances are you have listened to more speeches than you can count.
 Hopefully, some of those speeches left you inspired and eager to take action.
-Unfortunately, many of those speeches most likely left you bored, confused or even irritated.
+Unfortunately, many of those speeches most likely left you bored, confused, or even irritated.
 It makes sense that if you are taking on the task of writing and delivering a speech that you want your audience to be inspired and to heed whatever your call to action is.

 The question is, are you able to do that?
 Some people believe that in order for a speech to be powerful and inspirational, a person who has a natural talent for giving speeches must deliver it.
 This is untrue.
 If you have focus and a great message, you can write a motivational speech that your audience will appreciate and remember.
 All you need to do is follow these 5 tips.

 Within a few moments of listening to your speech, your audience should know what you will be talking about.
 When your speech is over, your audience should understand the message you were conveying, and what you want them to take away from your speech.
 If you want your audience to take a specific action, they should also know what that action is.
 If you fail to deliver a clear message, you will not be able to create engagement with your audience.
 Another thing to remember is that it is okay to have more than one message in your speech.
 Just remember that your focus should be on your primary message and that having too many messages will result in a muddled and confusing speech.

 People love stories.
 Telling a story keeps people engaged and it allows you to deliver your message in a way that isn’t awkward or heavy-handed.
 When you write a speech, you can use storytelling in two ways.
 First, you can use storytelling as a tool to introduce your topic and to get your audience interested in what you have to say next.
 Second, you can use a storytelling structure to deliver your speech.
 To do this, you can weave a story throughout your speech, or you can simply deliver a speech that has a beginning middle, and end.
 Simply following the “three-act structure” that people associate with storytelling will make your speech more engaging.